-A run-off provision has been included within the technical provisions of the Syndicate since the decision to place the Syndicate into run-off from 31 December 2018.
+A run-off provision has been included within the technical provisions of the Syndicate, Note 6, since the decision to place the Syndicate into run-off was made as of 31 December 2018.
 The provision represents management's best estimate assessment of the expected future developments in finalising the Syndicate's liabilities.
 Whilst allowing for future expenses, the provision would be insufficient if no run-off solution is found before the final claim is settled.
 Management are confident that a solution to conclude the Syndicate's business will be found such that the provision is appropriate at the year end.

-The table below presents the movement in the run-off provision during the year compared to the result for the period excluding the impact of investment income and foreign exchange gains and losses:
+The table below presents the movement in the run-off provision during the year compared to the result for the period excluding the impact of investment income and foreign exchange gains and losses;

 £m

-Run-off provision at 31 December 2019 (4.5)

 Run-off provision at 31 December 2020 (3.7)

+Run-off provision at 31 December 2021 (2.1)

-Movement in run-off provision during the year 0.8
+Movement in run-off provision during the year 1.6

+Desult evaluating may amont in run off provision, investment income and foreign evaluation (1.7)

-Result excluding movement in run-off provision, investment income and foreign exchange 1.9
+Result excluding movement in run-off provision, investment income and foreign exchange (1.7)

-Result development 2.7
+Result development (0.1)